monkeyrocks785/Whatsapp-Bot/README.md

 # WhatsappBot
-Bot for whatsapp using python....
+Bot for whatsapp using python.

 # How to use
 Run the python file.